 - Plant basil in an area that gets full sun.

 Basil likes high levels of nitrogen.
 Plant basil in soil rich in organic matter that has been amended with compost.
-Amend monthly with additional compost or organic fertilizer.
+Amend as needed with additional compost or organic fertilizer.

-- To encourage new growth, cut back flowers as they appear.
+- To encourage continued growth, cut back flowers as they appear.

 Tomatoes are excellent companion plants for basil; introduce them to each other while growing and in the kitchen.

-- Begin harvesting basil when plants are 6-8” tall.
+- Wait for the right time: Begin harvesting basil when plants are 6-8″ tall.

 - These herb scissors are my favorite way to cut up fresh basil.
 So easy!